 The process of obtaining life insurance varies significantly depending on how the insured obtains the policy.
 If your life insurance policy is provided to you by your employer, you typically will not be asked to answer health related questions unless you apply outside the regular enrollment period.
 However, the application process and information you must provide is far more complicated when you purchase a life insurance policy directly from an insurance company outside of the employment relationship.
-This application process is a potential minefield because omitted or misstated information can result in a denial of benefits when a claim is filed following the death of the insured.
+This application process is a potential minefield because omitted or misstated information in the application can result in a denial of benefits when a claim is filed following the death of the insured.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].